-We’ve survived another “Doomsday”!
-Now, as 2012 draws to a close, I thought it would be interesting to look back briefly before we march into the new year.
+As 2013 draws to a close, I thought it would be interesting to look back briefly before we march into the New Year.

-For starters, let’s look at which of my posts have been the most read in the past year:
+For starters, let’s look at which of my posts have been the top ten most read in the past year:

 I invite you to read any posts you might have missed by clicking on the title above.
 If you’ve read them all, thank you for being a committed reader.